808brick/brick/Semantic_UI.md

   crossorigin="anonymous"></script>
 <script src="semantic/dist/semantic.min.js"></script>
 ```
+Now you're ready to begin coding with Semantic!
+Skip down to "How to use Semantic UI" to see examples of how you can use Semantic UI in your following code.

+If Semantic UI doesn't work, try check where semantic.min.css, jquery-3.1.1.min.js, and semantic.min.js are located within your project, and change the directory address accordingly.

 #### Updating with NPM
 Semantic's NPM install script will automatically update Semantic UI to the latest version while preserving your site and packaged themes.